SalmaLaabdallaoui/Salma-s-kitchen/README.md

 After extracting the repository, and placing the Pocketbase executable in the newsletter-backend folder, open VS Code, or other code editor and open the project folder, preferrably VS Code.
 Follow these steps to set up and run the project:

-- First, navigate to the 'File' menu in VSCode, then click on 'Open Folder' and open the extracted GitHub folder.
-After that, open a new terminal window and execute the following lines of code one by one (copy then paste the first line of code after (```bash) , press enter, then copy and paste the next line of code, following the instructions until the end)..
+- Open VSCode and navigate to the File menu.
+- Select Open Folder, then choose the extracted GitHub folder.
+- Open a new terminal window in VSCode.
+- Copy the lines of code listed betweeen the line marked with `bash and `, then paste thm into the terminal one at a time, pressing Enter after each one.
+- Continue this process for all the steps until all lines are entered, following the instructions provided.

 ## **🚀 Installation Instructions for Mac**